markandgo/autoEaseFactor/README.md

 setting this to false (though saving mental load on each review is the primary benefit of this add-on, would recommend you leave this true if you can).

-(I use a min of 10 and max of 7000 and leash of 300, and ease changes a lot, but it ends up working well for me.)
+(I personally use a min of 10 and max of 7000 and leash of 300.
+I try to keep learning and relearning steps to a minimum, 2-3.
+Ease changes a lot, but it ends up working well for me.)

 ## YesOrNo.py
 Hard and easy add more choices that delay reviews and make you responsible for